 There are many ways in which AI can help therapists and patients.
-For example, AI can:
+For example, AI can improve mental healthcare by:

-- Analyze language used in therapy sessions, to improve quality control and for training purposes.
+- Analyzing language used in therapy sessions, to improve quality control and for training purposes.

-- Help doctors identify mental illness earlier and help match patients with the “right” therapists.
+- Helping doctors identify mental illness earlier and help match patients with the “right” therapists.

-- Analyze troves of data, which can help doctors create effective treatment plans based on which treatment techniques work best for specific combinations of symptoms, histories, and responses to prior treatments.
+- Analyzing troves of data, which can help doctors create effective treatment plans based on which treatment techniques work best for specific combinations of symptoms, histories, and responses to prior treatments.

-- Help identify when it’s time to alter a treatment, or if it’s time for a different therapist.
+- Helping identify when it’s time to alter a treatment, or if it’s time for a different therapist.

 Additionally, AI could fill gaps in care, helping moderately ill people access effective care.
 For instance, researchers are developing an AI agent for those with moderate depression or anxiety.
 The app will act as a virtual mental health agent.
 As such, it will take patients through steps and strategies using a validated treatment protocol.

 Although it is in the early stages, if the app proves to be effective, it could provide easily accessed treatment for people with moderate mental health issues.

 AI can improve healthcare by identifying new treatments.